joanncholland/photography-portfolio-website/README.md

 # Photography Portfolio Website

-This was a practice website for learning about website design and bootstrap.
-It's also responsive for mobile devices.
+This is a responsive website for a photography porfolio that uses the bootstrap framework.
+It's design is minimal, allowing the images to stand out.

 ## Index Page
 ![Index Page](screenshots/index.png)